realityforge/zim/README.md

 Zim is a really simple tool used to perform mechanical transformation of multiple code bases.

-It will be doing lots of resetting, committing and pushing of changes, so it is imperative to use a separate base directory, not your development working directories.

 ## Configuration

+Zim will be doing lots of resetting, committing and pushing of changes, so it is imperative to use a separate base directory, not your development working directories.
 It is recommended to create a `_zim.rb` file in your Zim project directory and add a line specifying your base directory:

     $ Zim::Config.base_directory = File.expand_path('~/Code/zim_base_directory')